ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/ext_cloud/xsede/_index.md

 ## UCR Campus Champion

-You can contact [Charles Forsyth](mailto:forsythc@ucr.edu) for addtionall information regarding XSEDE and how to gain access.
+You can contact [Jordan Hayes](mailto:jordan.hayes@ucr.edu) for additional information regarding XSEDE and how to gain access.